NyaomiDEV/Sunamu/README.md

 		"clientID": "",
 		"clientSecret": ""
 	},
+	"discordRpc": {
-	// Specify if you want your Discord Presence to show what you are playing "discordRpc": true
+		// Specify if you want your Discord Presence to show what you are playing "enabled": true,
+		// Probably blacklist your browser here lol (unless you do want to show it) "blacklist": []
+	}
 }
 ```